What is Methylin Oral Solution and how is it used?

 Careful follow-up of weight and height in children ages 7 to 10 years who were randomized to either methylphenidate or non-medication treatment groups over 14 months, as well as in naturalistic subgroups of newly methylphenidate-treated and non-medication treated children over 36 months (to the ages of 10 to 13 years), suggests that consistently medicated children (i.e., treatment for 7 days per week throughout the year) have a temporary slowing in growth rate (on average, a total of about 2 cm less growth in height and 2.7 kg less growth in weight over 3 years), without evidence of growth rebound during this period of development.

-- Instruct patients beginning treatment with Methylin about the risk of peripheral vasculopathy, including Raynaud’s Phenomenon, and associated signs and symptoms: fingers or toes may feel numb, cool, painful, and/or may change color from pale, to blue, to red.
+Instruct patients about the risk of peripheral vasculopathy, including Raynaud’s phenomenon, and associated signs and symptoms: fingers or toes may feel numb, cool, painful, and/or may change color from pale, to blue, to red.

 Carcinogenesis, Mutagenesis, Impairment Of Fertility

 In a lifetime carcinogenicity study carried out in B6C3F1 mice, methylphenidate caused an increase in hepatocellularadenomas and, in males only, an increase in hepatoblastomas, at a daily dose of approximately 60 mg/kg/day.
 This dose is approximately 5 times the maximum recommended human dose (MRHD) of 60 mg/kg given to adults on a mg/m2 basis.
 Hepatoblastoma is a relatively rare rodent malignant tumor type.
 There was no increase in total malignant hepatic tumors.
 The mouse strain used is sensitive to the development of hepatic tumors, and the significance of these results to humans is unknown.